-It allows multiple librarians to receive chats from its native chat widget as well as text messages (SMS).
-While it routes messages to multiple librarians, only the first one to respond "wins" the chat and becomes connected with the patron.
+It allows multiple operators to receive chats from its native chat widget as well as text messages (SMS).
+While it routes messages to multiple operators, only the first one to respond "wins" the chat and becomes connected with the guest.

 It is very mobile-device friendly.
 It provides a very robust SMS gateway that gives you a dedicated phone number.
 It allows guests to text their library using a phone number rather than a short code/keyword combination.
-There is a mobile-friendly chat widget, and librarians can staff the service from many different mobile chat clients.
+There is a mobile-friendly chat widget, and operators can staff the service from many different mobile chat clients.